 Jawa 300 Price in India

 Jawa is priced at Rs 1.64 Lakhs (ex-showroom Delhi).
+For dual-ABS variant, you have to pay Rs 8,942 extra.
 The prices come near to the Classic 350.

 Jawa 300 Engine Specifications